thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/http.md

 {% endif %}

 <br>
 Go to the **Events** tab in your HTTP integration.
-If you have done everything correctly, you should see one event with the status "OK."
+If you have done everything correctly, you should see one event with the status 'OK'.

 {% if docsPrefix == "pe/" %}
 ![image](/images/user-guide/integrations/http/http-send-uplink-message-3-pe.png)